Ahmed-Araby/learning-jenkins-3003221/README.md

 # Learning Jenkins, 03-01: Using a global build tool

 ## Prerequisites
-You will need to configure Maven as a global build tool.
+You will need to configure Maven as a global build tool

 In the Jenkins web interface, go to: